 - When a plaintiff files a personal injury lawsuit, his or her credibility will typically be called into question.
-If the plaintiff has a criminal conviction involving fraud or perjury, for example, evidence surrounding that conviction can potentially be examined and might well impact any settlement offers in different cities and states as Tennessee, where you can find Tennessee lawyers experts in injuries.
+If the plaintiff has a criminal conviction involving fraud or perjury, for example, evidence surrounding that conviction can potentially be examined and might well impact any settlement offers.

 - Any serious felony, especially recent ones, will likely weaken your case, since an insurance company may be less likely to offer large sums of money to someone who has a serious crime like forgery on their record.

 - Defense attorneys will sometimes use a plaintiff’s criminal record to try to discredit them through a process called impeachment, which is basically catching them in a lie.
 If, for example, the plaintiff claims to have a safe driving record, the adverse attorney will likely attempt to bring up previous traffic violations.

 Generally speaking, more recent and severe criminal convictions will have a greater impact on a personal injury case than minor infractions committed many years ago.

 When a personal injury plaintiff is giving a deposition, the defense attorney will usually ask some version of the following questions:

 - Have you ever been convicted of a crime?